julien-muke/aws-ec2-terraform/README.md

 3. Resources

 Use `resource` blocks to define components of your infrastructure.
-A resource might be a physical or virtual component such as an EC2 instance, or it can be a logical resource such as a Heroku application.
+A resource might be a physical or virtual component such as an EC2 instance.